Stop! Your Lease Extension in Blythe Bridge Could Be FREE

 A Blythe Bridge lease depreciates with the years remaining on the lease.

-Leasehold properties in Blythe Bridge with more than one hundred years left on the lease are sometimes regarded as a ‘virtual freehold’.
-This is where the lease is worth the same as a freehold interest in your home.
-In such circumstances there is often little upside in purchasing the freehold unless savings on ground rent and maintenance charges warrant it.
+Leasehold residencies in Blythe Bridge with more than 100 years left on the lease are sometimes regarded as a ‘virtual freehold’.
+This is where the lease is worth the same as a freehold interest in your property.
+In such situations there is often little upside in buying the reversionary interest unless savings on ground rent and maintenance charges justify it.

 Lender Requirement